JustineCole/JustineCole/README.md

 - Batch and stream processing

 ### Hobby-Horse
-- Let food be thy medicine
 - You are what you eat
-- You are also made up largely of the microbes that colonise you
+- You are also largely the microbes that colonise you and your gut microbiota eats what you eat
+> Let food be thy medicine

 ### Fun Fact
 - I am a rock-climber.
 Nothing brings me more joy than being out in the mountains.